Barbapapa: One Big Happy Family!

+The show was first announced in 2018 via a Nickelodeon press release, and began broadcasting in its native France beginning November 10, 2019 on TF1, as part of the TFOU programming block for children.
+On June 9, 2021, a compilation film consisting of previous episodes called Les Barbapapa se mettent au vert ("The Barbapapas Go Green") was released in French theaters.
+The second season premiered on November 5, 2023.

 It deviates from the original series and its sequel, Barbapapa Around the World's five-minute episode format by extending the length of each episode to eleven minutes, which allows for more involved episode plots with more storytelling.

 Premise

-Barbapapa: One Big Happy Family! focuses on the daily lives of the members of the Barbapapa family, a group of shapeshifting blobs.
+Barbapapa: One Big Happy Family! focuses on the daily lives of the members of the Barbapapa family (Barbapapa, Barbamama, and their seven children; Barbabravo, Barbalib, Barbazoo, Barbalala, Barbabright, Barbabelle and Barbabeau), a group of shapeshifting blobs.
 Most of the episodes involve the family getting themselves into extraordinary and often humorous situations, such as building a rocket to Mars or the children trying to hide a pet elephant they found in the wild from their parents.

 Each episode features a teachable moral that the characters learn from while on their adventures.

-Characters

-The Barbapapa family are the main characters of the series, consisting of two parents and seven children referred to as "Barbababies."